 Now our brush will create realistic-looking washes:

-Open the brush settings and go to Dual Brush and then select your first brush.
-Set Mode to Multiply; Size to 450 px; Spacing to 72%.
+Open the brush settings and go to Dual Brush, and then select your first brush.
+Set the Mode to Multiply, Size to 450 px, and Spacing to 72%.

 This way, we can combine the brushes and add grunge scrapes to our brush texture.